Using ice or heat as a treatment is called Cryotherapy. (In case you ever hear that in the future – otherwise its not much use for you)

 Ice is generally used to reduce blood flow to the area it is applied this theoretically decreases inflammation which goes to the area.
 Hence if something is swollen ice is generally used.
 Ice is useful in the short term, Especially in sprains, strains and acute pains.

-We recommend using ice for only 20 minutes ensure you wrap it in a thin towel and do not place it directly on the skin without a thin towel.
-Try and use it five times a day 20 minutes each time; this causes a reflex, and the blood vessels constrict as the temperature of the body’s skin drops below 15°C. It also activates pain gate strategies and helps alleviate pain via this route in a nutshell it reduces conduction of certain pain relaying fibres in the nervous system.
+We recommend using ice for only 20 minutes (on deeper areas like your low back – to 5 mins for areas like your wrist).
+Ensure you wrap it in a thin towel and do not place it directly on the skin without a thin towel.
+Try and use it five times a day 20 minutes each time (depending on the area); this causes a reflex, and the blood vessels constrict as the temperature of the body’s skin drops below 15°C. It also activates pain gate strategies and helps alleviate pain via this route in a nutshell it reduces conduction of certain pain relaying fibres in the nervous system.

 Conversely heat increases the blood flow, relaxes the muscles and is especially useful in the mornings when someone is experiencing stiffness think of it like a morning shower.
 We recommend this when a lot of the clients have tight muscles and recurring stiffness and also when they are in so much pain that they cannot stretch and have to take medications.

 For most pains people can use alternating modes of ice and heat therapy.
 This is where both ice and heat are used together straight after one another.
 It’s an incredibly useful tool with acute injuries and pain conditions such as neck pain, back pain, shoulder pain, sprain, strains and stiff joints.
 It can also be useful for non-acute conditions such as rheumatoid arthritis, osteoarthritis, fibromyalgia, headaches and nerve injuries.